phockett/ePSproc/notebooks/demos/ePSproc_docs_working_with_real_harmonics_220922.md

         This may be phase-rotated relative to SHtools convention.
         NOTE: THIS METHOD CURRENTLY FAILS - phase issues somewhere, produces incorrect expansions in complex harmonics.

 A basic demo is given below.
-In general, plotting the original and converted forms is a good test of consistency here, and SHtools can also be used directly as an independent method.
+In general, plotting the original and converted forms is a good test of consistency here, and SHtools can also be used directly as an independent method and cross-check (note, however, that this will only work for 1D cases, whilst `sphRealConvert()` will work accross any N-dimensional Xarray).

 ```{code-cell} ipython3
 # Basic distribution